junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The new swarm of light has all flowed inside the body, Dean assumes that means Cas with all his existence has moved into the new home now.
 He reaches back for Cas's hand, waiting for a twitch in the fingers or a blink of eyes, anything.

 Dean holds his breath waiting, until his body protests.
-He resumes the breath, but Cas's body still doesn't show any sign of life.
+He resumes the breath, sharp and uneven, Cas's body still doesn't show any sign of life.
 No chest rising falling, no breath, no heartbeat, no pulse.

 *You miss the timing, you're stuck with a corpse.* That was what Meg has warned him.